-3.24 Corollary Under the external view of data, $((N \to T) \to N)$ has semidecidable equality and semidecidable apartness.
+3.24 COROLLARY Under the external view of data, $((N \rightarrow T) \rightarrow N)$ has semidecidable equality and semidecidable apartness.

 Because our language doesn't have a mechanism for gluing semidecision procedures for a set and for its complement, it doesn't immediately follow that this space has decidable equality.
 However, a proof that it does (which can be read at this point) and other surprising computational facts (which depend on more advanced material) are contained in Chapter 13.